iaincollins/ardent-api/README.md

 Network and is stored by the
 [Ardent Collector](https://github.com/iaincollins/ardent-collector/).

-The API provides an interface to look up locaiton data for 150,000,000 star systems and tracks millions of buy and sell orders for trade commodities sold in stations, ports and on fleet carriers throughout the known galaxy.
+The API provides an interface to look up location data for 150,000,000 star systems and tracks millions of buy and sell orders for trade commodities sold in stations, ports and on fleet carriers throughout the Elite Dangerous galaxy.

 ## About the REST API